jtlapenna/multi-agent-content-system/hybrid-project/comprehensive_implementation_plan.md

 - **Notes** (important considerations and best practices)

 #### **🎯 Ready for Implementation:**
-All agent instructions are complete and ready for use.
-The next step is completing the remaining agent integrations and testing the full end-to-end workflow.
+Agent instruction files exist but need comprehensive audit and refinement before integration.
+The next step is auditing all instructions against actual utility capabilities and refining them for proper integration.

 ---

-## Phase 5: n8n Workflow Setup
+## Phase 6: n8n Workflow Setup

 ### 🎯 Purpose
 Build the workflow orchestration and automation triggers.